If you’re like most puppy parents, you probably have a couple of goals: (1) Help your puppy reach their full potential, and (2) survive puppyhood!

 Puppy class can help.

 The most important period for socialization and exposure to new experiences is during the first three months of a dog’s life.
 This is also the perfect time to teach your puppy new behaviors and proactively prevent bad habits.
 Learn how to join a puppy class in San Diego by clicking here.
 (If your puppy is older, don’t worry!
-You can join a Foundation class and get started.)
+There are still plenty of things you can do to train and socialize your puppy.)

 Puppy classes are open enrollment classes, so you can start as soon as you’re ready.
 Review the Group Class information page for more details about puppy class schedule, pricing, and class requirements.
-Puppy classes are held in San Diego in the Normal Heights and Little Italy neighborhoods.
+Puppy classes are held at a pet supply store in San Diego in the Normal Heights neighborhood.